MicrosoftDocs/powerquery-docs/powerquery-docs/CreatingFirstConnector.md

 ];
 ```

-Once you built the file and copied it to the correct directory following the instructions in [Installing the PowerQuery SDK](InstallingSDK.md) tutorial, open PowerBI.
-You can search for "hello" to find your connector in the Get Data dialogue.
+Once you've built the file and copied it to the correct directory, following the instructions in [Installing the PowerQuery SDK](InstallingSDK.md) tutorial, open PowerBI.
+You can search for "hello" to find your connector in the **Get Data** dialog.

-It will bring up an authentication dialogue.
-Since there's no authentication options, and the function takes no parameters, there's no further steps in these dialogues.
+This step will bring up an authentication dialog.
+Since there's no authentication options and the function takes no parameters, there's no further steps in these dialogs.

-Press connect and it will tell you that it's a "Preview connector", since we have "Beta" set to true in the query.
+Press **Connect** and the dialog will tell you that it's a "Preview connector", since `Beta` is set to true in the query.
 Since there's no authentication, the authentication screen will present a tab for Anonymous authentication with no fields.
-Press "Connect" again to finish.
+Press **Connect** again to finish.

-Finally, the query editor will come up showing what we expect--a function that returns the text "Hello world".
+Finally, the query editor will come up showing what we expect&mdash;a function that returns the text "Hello world".

-For the fully implemented sample, please see the [Hello World Sample](https://github.com/Microsoft/DataConnectors/tree/master/samples/HelloWorld) in the Data Connectors sample repo.
+For the fully implemented sample, see the [Hello World Sample](https://github.com/Microsoft/DataConnectors/tree/master/samples/HelloWorld) in the Data Connectors sample repo.